koreal6803/JaSa/README.md

 # JaSa
-A visualisation tool for finding restaurant
+##A visualisation tool for finding restaurant

+User geolocation is disable for now.
+If you want to enable it, please uncomment line 32.